-If a worker has been attacked on the job, they may have the ability to file a claim for workers’ compensation.
-There are certain conditions that have to be met to get a workers’ compensation claim to be appropriate.
+If a worker has been attacked on the job, they may be able to file a claim for workers’ compensation.
+Certain conditions must be met to get a workers’ compensation claim appropriate.
 These conditions are:

-- The motivation of the attack has to be work-related.
+- The motivation for the attack has to be work-related

-- The attack must not be brought on by the employee.
+- The employee must not bring on the attack

 Hire a Premises Liability Attorney in Georgia

 While at work, employees should be safe from harm, and that includes harm from other individuals.
 If you have been a victim of aggravated assault at work, an Atlanta premises liability attorney can help you file a lawsuit and achieve the justice you deserve.

 Our premises liability attorneys have years of experience representing clients injured due to someone else’s negligence.
 We will fight for your rights and make sure you are fully compensated for any medical bills, lost wages, or other damages.

 We understand how traumatic these experiences can be and will do our best to ensure your case is presented in the best possible way.
 Contact an Atlanta premises liability lawyer today and get the help you deserve.

 Don’t delay.
 Schedule a risk-free Atlanta Premises Liability Lawyer consultation today, for free.